 Coordinate parallel transactions

-When working with a Neo4j cluster, the driver automatically enforces causal consistency for transactions within the same session, which guarantees that a query is able to read changes made by previous queries.
+When working with a Neo4j cluster, causal consistency is enforced by default in most cases, which guarantees that a query is able to read changes made by previous queries.
 The same does not happen by default for multiple transactions running in parallel though.
 In that case, you can use bookmarks to have one transaction wait for the result of another to be propagated across the cluster before running its own work.
-This is not a requirement, and you should only use bookmarks if you need casual consistency across different transactions.
+This is not a requirement, and you should only use bookmarks if you need casual consistency across different transactions, as waiting for bookmarks can have a negative performance impact.

 A bookmark is a token that represents some state of the database.
 By passing one or multiple bookmarks along with a query, the server will make sure that the query does not get executed before the represented state(s) have been established.